malaika-n/Predict-Lead-Score/README.md

 # Predict Lead Score
-<h3>Building a lead scoring model using PyCaret to increase the ROI on marketing campaigns.
+<h3>Building a lead scoring model using PyCaret to increase the ROI on marketing campaigns.</h3>

 Importing the Lead Conversion dataset from Kaggle.
 The dataset contains over 9,000 leads with customer features such as:
 <li>Lead origin</li>